Code Red

 Donation Map

 Donate cash or items to girls and women nearby.
-You’ll get thank you message from supportees, create stronger emotional bond between you two.
+You’ll get a thank you message from supportees and create a stronger emotional bond between you two.

 Period Products Taxed as Luxury